thehonorguard/mkdocs/docs/rulebook.md

 Our promotion policy is based on individual combat and overall unit performance.
 Kills will not get you rank.
 Often times, element leaders will recognize their soldiers for all actions unit related, in or out of game, and recommend them for a promotion or award.
 Ranks are something to congratulate other members on achieving, not show jealousy and the "it should have been me" mentality.
 For a full rank list, please check this sheet.

-### 2.8 Abusing bugs

-Arma bugs should never be abused during operations.
-(Cheating is also not allowed) If you encounter a bug (game breaking, or not), please refer to a leading role

 ## III.
 Unit Personal Behavior

 ### 3.1 Chat Moderation

-While in TFO servers, you must always conduct yourself in correlation with our unit standards.
-No exceptions.
+While in TFO servers, you must always conduct yourself in correlation with our unit standards. **No exceptions**.
 Keep the chats completely clear of all religious, ethnic, or political debates and topics.
 Racism, sexism, or any sort of discrimination is not accepted at any time in any form.
 Do not make any remarks that could potentially offend another player.
 Keep in mind that our unit is made up of all kinds of people, from different areas and backgrounds.
 Do not take a chance by making an inconsiderate comment.

-#### 3.1.1 In TeamSpeak/Discord (audio):
+#### 3.1.1 In TeamSpeak/Discord (audio):  NEEDS WORK

 Soundboards (TeamSpeak only), text to speech, bots, and or any sort of audio abuse are not allowed in our TeamSpeak.
 Everyone is to use push to talk on any of the public channels.
 Playing music is allowed, so long as it does not annoy other members within a channel.
 If asked to stop, you need to stop.
 Do not move people out of the channels without prior consent.
-The private quarters of the CO's are to be treated as private offices.
-If two or more people are in someone’s Private Quarters, please message them asking for permission and receive permission before entering the room.
 Keep the chatter on the radio minimal.
 There's no need for overly long messages or topics, keep the channels clear.
 If you must talk with someone while walking, driving, or getting transported or in any other ways, keep it proximity.
 Radio is only for tactical purposes.

 #### 3.1.2 In TeamSpeak/Discord (text):